dfinity/cancan/README.md

 $ ./bootstrap.sh
 ```

-This will deploy a local canister called `cancan_ui` and open your default web browser to the app.
+This will deploy a local canister called `cancan_ui`.
+To open the front-end, get the asset canister id by running `dfx canister id cancan_ui`.
+Then open your browser, and navigate to `http://<cancan_ui-canister-id>.localhost:9000/sign-in`.

 ## Frontend Development